nestedsoftware/tictac/minimax_article.md

     return move_value_pairs
 ```

 `get_position_value`, below, either obtains the value of the current position from a cache, or calculates it directly by exploring the game tree.
-Without caching, playing even a single game takes about 1.5 minutes on my computer.
+Without caching, playing a single game takes about 1.5 minutes on my computer.
 Caching takes that down to about 0.3 seconds!
 A full search will encounter the same position over again many times.
-Caching allows us to speed this process up considerably: If we've seen this position before, we don't need to re-explore that part of the game tree.
+Caching allows us to speed this process up considerably: If we've seen a position before, we don't need to re-explore that part of the game tree.

 ```python
 def get_position_value(board):